 Students develop their knowledge and passion for physics further through the visit to the Nuclear Fusion research facility in Abbingdon, staying overnight in Oxford followed by a masterclass for A Level Physics students at the National Space Centre.
 We also lead a trip to Switzerland to visit the large Hadron Collider at CERN as well as other sites in Geneva.

 Grade 6 in GCSE Physics or 6,6 GCSE Combined Science, with Grade 6 or above in GCSE Mathematics and Grade 4 in GCSE English Language.
-Physics students will also be required to study A Level Mathematics or Core Mathematics.

 Three external examinations:

 • Paper 2 = 34%